History of Italy: Liberal period (1861–1922)

-Depretis

-Depretis began his term as Prime Minister by initiating an experimental political idea called Trasformismo (transformism).
+Depretis began his term by initiating an experimental political idea called Trasformismo (transformism).
 The theory of Trasformismo was that a cabinet should select a variety of moderates and capable politicians from a non-partisan perspective.
-In practice, trasformismo was authoritarian and corrupt, Depretis pressured districts to vote for his candidates if they wished to gain favourable concessions from Depretis when in power.
-The results of the 1876 election resulted in only four representatives from the right being elected, allowing the government to be dominated by Depretis.
-Despotic and corrupt actions are believed to be the key means in which Depretis managed to keep support in southern Italy.
-Depretis put through authoritarian measures, such as banning public meetings, placing "dangerous" individuals in internal exile on remote penal islands across Italy, and adopting militarist policies.
+In practice, trasformismo was authoritarian and corrupt: Depretis pressured districts to vote for his candidates if they wished to gain favourable concessions from Depretis when in power, resulting in only four representatives from the right being elected in 1876.
+Depretis put through authoritarian measures, such as banning public meetings, placing "dangerous" individuals in internal exile on remote penal islands, and adopting militarist policies.
 Depretis enacted controversial legislation for the time, such as abolishing arrest for debt, making elementary education free and compulsory while ending compulsory religious teaching in elementary schools.
 The first government of Depretis collapsed after his dismissal of his Interior Minister, and ended with his resignation in 1877.
 The second government of Depretis started in 1881.
-Depretis' goals included widening suffrage in 1882 and increasing the tax intake from Italians by expanding the minimum requirements of who could pay taxes and the creation of a new electoral system called which resulted in large numbers of inexperienced deputies in the Italian parliament.
+Depretis' goals included widening suffrage in 1882 and increasing the tax intake from Italians by expanding the minimum requirements of who could pay taxes and the creation of a new electoral system.
 In 1887, Depretis was finally pushed out of office after years of political decline.